 3. Map out your blog’s content calendar in advance

 Once you’ve got a big ol’ blog post ideas list and a solid publishing schedule you can actually commit to, it’s time to start mapping out your content calendar.
-I love using my planner from Emma Kate Co. to plan out The Department of Wandering’s monthly editorial calendar.
+I love planning my monthly editorial calendar.
 I get such a kick out of doing this each month!
 Pencil in the posts you’re going to publish for that month ahead of time.
 Seeing them in writing will help you commit to getting them done, just as if they were cold, hard deadlines.
 Try and have some variety in your sequencing and cover a good range of topics, themes and categories in the month so your readers don’t get bored.

 4. Dedicate set times to work on your blog